timescale/docs/promscale/visualize-data/grafana.md

 ## Configure Promscale as Jaeger data source
 Jaeger is an open source distributed tracing system used for monitoring and troubleshooting microservices-based distributed systems.
-To configure Promscale as PostgreSQL data source you need the IP address of the Promscale instance.
+To configure Promscale as Jaeger data source you need the IP address of the Promscale instance.

 <procedure>